 - Reduce the reluctance to speak up to superiors

 Swiss cheese model of error causation

-- Poor designs generate obstacles in the workflow, forcing staff to adopt temporary solutions that will increase the risk of errors.
+- Poor design generates obstacles in the workflow, forcing staff to adopt temporary solutions that will increase the risk of errors.

 - Equipment, process, method, or system design features that prevent error by forcing the best option by default

-- Most effective technique for minimizing adverse events because they inhibit a chain of action that causes or perpetuates error
+- The most effective technique for minimizing adverse events because it inhibits a chain of action that causes or perpetuates error

 - Anesthesia gas cylinders with gas-specific nozzles for different gases

 - Software that prevents incorrect dosages of drugs and warns the user of potential adverse reactions or interactions